Where to Go for Live Music in Maryland

 Nearly 1,300 people wait for red velvet curtains to dramatically unfurl before the Maryland Symphony Orchestra hits the first note in its home, a historic 1915 concert hall that once was a vaudeville house and movie theater.
 Audiences also enjoy shows by well-known touring musicians, big bands and community concert choirs.

 Feel the beat at Baltimore Sound Stage.
-Located in the heart of Inner Harbor, this venue welcomes to likes of acts ranging from heavy metal hitters to dubstep, spoken word performers and everything in between.
+Located in the heart of Inner Harbor, this venue welcomes the likes of acts ranging from heavy metal hitters to dubstep, spoken word performers and everything in between.